na-na-hi/renget/archive/smgenloreVAs.md

 	- Gonzo Tarukane (Yu Yu Hakusho)
 	- *{Genuinely though it was Adam from Mythbusters at first, but no, he's just a lookalike VA}*
  - Ishtar 			  = Dalia Ramahi
-	- *{Another actress trained in traditional theatre, this time around a Arabic-first language girl.
+	- *{Another actress trained in traditional theatre, this time a Arabic-first language girl.
 Trying to make headway into the wider industry, currently a primary school teacher and had been taking internal corporate advertisment odd-jobs before this}*
  - Isis 			  = Caitlin Glass
 	- *{Classic has the same VA}*
 	- Lian (Paladins)